Arnee and the Terminaters

-Arnee and the Terminaters were a British novelty one-hit wonder band known for their 1991 single "I'll Be Back".
+Arnee and the Terminaters were a British novelty one-hit wonder music group known for their 1991 single "I'll Be Back".

-I'll Be Back
+"I'll Be Back"

 "I'll Be Back" (subtitled "The Dancefloor Devastation Kick-Up" on the back of the single sleeve) was performed on screen by Greg Sewell as Arnee, written and produced by Richard Easter (a member of Steve Wright's "posse" on his BBC Radio 1 show of the time) and Mike Woolmans.

-It was released on the Epic Records label, and entered the UK Top 40 Singles Chart in August 1991, peaking at No. 5. and peaked at number 20 in Australia.
+It was released on the Epic label, and entered the UK Singles Chart in August 1991, peaking at No. 5.
+In Australia, the song peaked at number 20.